Go Back

 to Nov.
 4, 8:30 p.m.

 SASKATCHEWAN writer Sharon Butala’s new play Element of Fire is for four actresses and it leaves every one of them stranded high and dry.
-About the only ting to be said for it is that it has good intentions.
-Well, you assume they must be good, but the play is so unskilfully cobbled together, how can you tell even that much?
-When people in the audience laugh during a family show-down between a crippled and men-tally defective mother and her delinquent daughter, both of whose lives are in imminent danger from outside, you can be pretty sure that good intentions aren’t counting for much.
+About the only thing to be said for it is that it has good intentions.
+Well, you assume they must be good, but the play is so unskillfully cobbled together, how can you tell even that much?
+When people in the audience laugh during a family showdown between a crippled and mentally defective mother and her delinquent daughter, both of whose lives are in imminent danger from outside, you can be pretty sure that good intentions aren’t counting for much.

 Who are these people?
 Why is the social worker (Sarah Rodgers – a good actress wasted) suddenly behind a scrim telling us things that don’t even add up in the chronology?
 Just when you think a character is finally off the stage, there she is again behind the scrim – the equivalent of someone’s head poking through the window.